Recollections of a Neighbourhood

 Part history and part memoir, Recollections of a Neighbourhood gives the reader a sense of what and who made this neighbourhood so special.
 Academics, writers, activists, artists, neighbours, working together to build and preserve a Toronto of which they, and we, could be proud.
 With scores of photographs, many by designer Anne Vellone of vellonedesign.com, specially commissioned maps from Mariange Beaudry of the University of Toronto Cartography Office, and reminiscences by residents spanning over 60 years – ‘from UTS to Stop Spadina’ – Recollections reveals the history and the texture of life in a lively, close-knit, somewhat bohemian Victorian neighbourhood in central Toronto.

-Words Indeed launched Recollections of a Neighbourhood 15 December 2013 in the Great Hall at Hart House.
-In the spring, the book won a silver award for Best Independent Publisher (‘IPPY’ awards based in the U.S).
-Writers and publishers from all over Canada and the United States had submitted about four thousand new titles for the prizes.
+Words Indeed launched Recollections of a Neighbourhood on 15 December 2013 in the Great Hall at Hart House.
+In the spring, the book won a silver ‘IPPY’ Award (Independent Publisher awards, based in the U.S).